tenstorrent/tt-mlir/docs/src/specs/tensor-layout.md

   use-cases we've ran into in the past in a single, succinct representation.
   This flexibility will need to be further constrained by backends to avoid unsupported programming of this attribute.
+- Optimization solution space is potentially large with all of this flexibility.
+  Two things that I hope can help protect us here:
+    - By and large the heuristic we'll be following is just max the grid at all costs.
+This should really narrow down the solution space to only a handful of options and we only keep exploring if producers/consumers end up with nasty reblocking.
+    - We can constrain the optimizer heuristics as aggressively as possible in the beginning and just advertise the full flexible options to the UI model explorer.
+Hopefully this enables us to experiment with crazier grid layouts and prove it's worthwhile before writing an algorithm.

 <br>
 <br>